-CTEC consultants and geologists have now completed the reinterpretation of Mountjoy Township geology using historical diamond drilling, Kerr Addison's 81-hole sonic drill program and Noranda diamond drilling combined with approximately 4,000 MMI samples plus the Osisko 2010 airborne magnetic and radiometric survey.
-The Tisdale Volcanics appear to extend about 5km into Mountjoy Township.
-To confirm the Mountjoy geology and ground truth airborne EM anomalies, five IP and mag grids were surveyed to confirm drill target locations in the newly-interpreted volcanic areas.
-Three down-the-hole IP surveys were also completed, two in Deloro Township and one at Four Corners to confirm the strike direction and strength of gold intersections and/or mineralized veining identified in the Claim Post historic drill holes and the Company's 2019 drilling.
+As discussed in Highlights above, CTEC consultants and geologists have completed the reinterpretation of Mountjoy Township geology using historical diamond drilling, Kerr Addison's 81-hole sonic drill program and Noranda diamond drilling combined with approximately 4,000 MMI samples plus the Osisko 2010 airborne survey.
+The Tisdale Volcanics appear to extend west-SW about 5km into Mountjoy Township.
+To confirm the Mountjoy geology and ground truth airborne EM anomalies, five IP and magnetic grids were surveyed to confirm drill target locations in the newly-interpreted volcanic areas.
+Three down-the-hole Mis-a-la-Masse surveys were also completed, two in Deloro Township and one at Four Corners to confirm the strike direction and strength of gold intersections and/or mineralized veining identified in the Claim Post historic drill holes and the Company's 2019 drilling.

 As part of the fall 2019 program CTEC has identified two possible kimberlite pipes in Bonar Township, 160km west of Timmins.
-They present as strong mag anomalies, are approximately 12ha in size and alternatively may represent rare earth-bearing carbonatites.
-Between 2007 and 2011 then-owner Claim Post focused on two strong mag anomalies identified in a 2002 government aeromag survey and confirmed by a detailed 2003 helicopter mag survey.
+They present as strong magnetic anomalies, are each approximately 12ha in size and alternatively may represent rare earth-bearing carbonatites.
+Between 2007 and 2011 then-owner Claim Post focused on two strong magnetic anomalies identified in a 2002 government aeromag survey and confirmed by a detailed 2003 helicopter magnetic survey.
 In addition G9 and G10 indicator mineral garnets were found down ice from the anomalies in a 2001 regional government geochem survey.
 Claim Post carried out an MMI survey and found that one of the anomalies has a unique, very strong MMI rare earth rim and a core that has the same MMI signature as that developed by SGS Laboratories based on a study of the C14 Kimberlite pipe discovered 20km NE of Kirkland Lake, Ontario.
 This pipe produced five diamonds.